Canadian Arrow: Rocket engine

-The rocket engine was to use alcohol and liquid oxygen as propellants, and produces a maximum thrust of 254 kN, and burns for 55 s.
-It is constructed of low carbon steel, with propellant injectors made out of brass.
+The rocket engine was to use alcohol and liquid oxygen as propellants, and produces a maximum thrust of 254 kN, and burns for 55s.
+It was constructed of low carbon steel, with propellant injectors made out of brass.

 Flight profile

-The Canadian Arrow rocket will launch vertically from the ground.
-Initial thrust is ~75.5 kN, but the rocket quickly reaches maximum thrust.
-After 55 s, the propellant is depleted and stage separation occurs.
-The solid fuel rockets in the second stage are ignited and boosts it up to an altitude of ~112 km, where the crew and passengers will experience a few minutes of "zero-G", or weightlessness.
+The Canadian Arrow rocket was to launch vertically from the ground.
+Initial thrust was ~75.5 kN, but the rocket quickly reached maximum thrust.
+After 55s, the propellant was depleted and stage separation occurred.
+The solid fuel rockets in the second stage were ignited and boosted it up to an altitude of ~112 km, where the crew and passengers would have experienced a few minutes of "zero-G", or weightlessness.

-After stage separation the first stage reaches an apogee of over 80 km before descent begins.
-Four parachutes slow the Canadian Arrow's first stage down before splashdown occurs at a speed of ~9 m/s, after which recovery of the spacecraft can take place.
+After stage separation the first stage reached an apogee of over 80 km before descent begun.
+Four parachutes slow the Canadian Arrow's first stage down before splashdown occurred at a speed of ~9 m/s, after which recovery of the spacecraft could take place.

 During descent, the crew cabin (the second stage) was planned to use a ballute to reduce its speed.
-When its velocity becomes subsonic, the second stage's ballute was to be released and pull out the three parachutes before splashdown.
+When its velocity became subsonic, the second stage's ballute was to be released and pull out the three parachutes before splashdown.